ThiagoA-Menezes/ThiagoA-Menezes/README.md

-## Olá, me chamo Thiago e sou um apaixonado por tecnologia, gosto de aprender e me desafiar, por isso aqui você vai encontrar uma seria de códigos e façanhas que eu fiz utilizando programação, ou não.
+## Hello, my name is Thiago, and I am passionate about technology.
+I enjoy learning and challenging myself, which is why here you will find a series of codes and feats that I have accomplished using programming—or not.

-Sou Analista de Dados, passei parte da minha vida analizando informações para realizar estudos de viabilidade e desenvolvimento de produtos, atualmente sou Técnico e estou buscando fortalecer cada vez mais essa base.
+I am a Data Analyst and have spent part of my life analyzing information to conduct feasibility studies and product development.
+Currently, I am a Technician and am continually striving to strengthen this foundation.

-Seja bem vindo, no meu profile você encontra o meu Linkedin se quiser me mandar uma mensagem!
+Welcome!
+On my profile, you can find my LinkedIn if you'd like to send me a message!

-Gosto muito de desenvolver em Python, mas também posso falar de:
+I really enjoy developing in Python, but I can also talk about:
 * SQL
 * MS Excel
 * ETL
 * Dashboards
-* Análise de Dados
+* Data Analysis
-* Automação de Negócios com ferramentas de Workflow e Decisões
+* Business Automation with Workflow and Decision Tools
 * RPA (Robotic Process Automation)
-* Estratégia.
+* Strategy.

 ## Contato
 Thiago Menezes - [LinkedIn](https://www.linkedin.com/in/thiagoamenezes/)